iorchard/k8s-recipes/ceph-cluster-setup/README.rst

 I'll use passphrase-protected ssh keys to log into remote machines.

-There are 3 groups - deployer, controllers, workers.
+There are 5 playbooks - deployer, controllers, workers, clients, setup.

 * deployer: the machine to run playbooks.
 * controllers: the machines where controller components (mon, mds, mgr) are running.
+* clients: the machines mounting cephfs using ceph-fuse.
 * workers: the machines where osd components are running.

 Preflight